An engine to simulate insurance fraud network data

 \section{Generating synthetic fraud network data: illustrations}

 In this section, we illustrate the capabilities of our simulation engine.
 We specifically highlight the impact of social network features on the resulting synthetic data sets.
 Hereto, we generate and analyze two different types of data sets.
-One where we include a moderately strong social network effect and one where we exclude it.
+In one data set we include a moderately strong social network effect and in another one we exclude it.
 Additionally, we provide an illustrative example of the construction and evaluation of a fraud detection model using a synthetically generated data set.
 We explore to which extent the constructed model is able to identify fraudulent claims that are not investigated and labeled by the expert.